fpcorso/data-blog/content/2022-11-28-deploying-static-site-to-digital-ocean-app-platform.md

 For this site, I use the Pelican static site generator.
 The process will be mostly the same if you use a different static site generator except you may tweak the build step.

 The app platform [uses buildpacks](https://docs.digitalocean.com/products/app-platform/reference/buildpacks/) to create the environment.
 It detects which to use depending on your code.
+These buildpacks will build the container and install all of your code's dependencies.

 ### Add a Requirements File (or Similar for Your Code)